Section 3: Basic QRISdata questions

 Yes it is.
 The models for resourcing and allocating QRISdata storage are different from commercial cloud storage providers, but QRISdata storage qualifies as cloud storage.

-QRISdata storage is held in physically secure data centres in Brisbane and Townsville, on systems that are managed by IT professionals.
+QRISdata storage is held in physically secure data centres in southeast Queensland, on systems that are managed by IT professionals.
 It provides a more reliable place to store research data than putting it on USB drives and portable hard disks.

 You can start the process of applying for QRISdata storage via the QRIScloud Portal's Services page.
-Someone from the QCIF eRA team will then contact you to discuss your needs, and prepare the formal RDSI storage application.
+Someone from the QCIF eRA team will then contact you to discuss your needs, and prepare storage application.

 You can apply for as much storage as you need: a few gigabytes to hundreds of terabytes, or even more.
 It is a relatively simple process to increase the allocation size, if you find that you need more space; see FAQ 3.9 on how collection usage limits are implemented.